SypTitan/loefsys/docs/_static/relations-contacts.md

     }

     Contact <-- Address : One to One
-    Contact <-- OrganizationDetails : One to One Contact <-- PersonDetails : One to One PersonDetails <-- MemberDetails : One to One MemberDetails o-- Membership : One to Many MemberDetails <-- StudyRegistration : One to One
+    Contact <-- Organization : One to One
+    Contact <-- Person : One to One
+    Person <-- Member : One to One
+    Member o-- Membership : One to Many
+    Member <-- StudyRegistration : One to One
 ```